evanilukhin/usernames_declensions/README.md

 # README

-This application automatically generates all declensions for the first name, middle name and surname registered in this application persons.
+This application automatically generates all declensions for the first name, middle name and last_name registered in this application persons.

 ## Architecture
 This application consists  of two parts: